gambitproject/gambit/doc/pyapi.rst

       :param dim: A list specifying the number of strategies for each player.

+   .. py:classmethod:: from_arrays(*arrays)

+      Creates a new :py:class:`Game` with a strategic representation.
+      Each entry in arrays is a numpy array giving the payoff matrix for the corresponding player.
+The arrays must all have the same shape, and have the same number of dimensions as the total number of players.

    .. py:classmethod:: read_game(fn)

       Constructs a game from its serialized representation in a file.